TowerofHanoi/towerofhanoi.github.io/_posts/2021-12-18-CaramelPooler.md

 ## Interacting with the contract and becoming Shōgun
 After finding the ten addresses containing the desired tokens, it is necessary to interact with the CaramelPool.sol contract and arriving at a balance equal to the total token supply.
-To interact with the blockchain we could both use the **Web3.py** python library or a web-based Solidity online IDE, **[Remix](http://remix.ethereum.org/)**. <br />
+To interact with the blockchain we could both use the **Web3.py** python library or a web-based Solidity online IDE, **[Remix](http://remix.ethereum.org/)**.
-With **Remix IDE** at first we have to upload the two contracts given in the _File Explorers_ tab and compile them with the correct version of Solidity (in this case the 0.8.0) in the _Solidy Compiler_ tab. <br />
+With **Remix IDE** at first we have to upload the two contracts given in the _File Explorers_ tab and compile them with the correct version of Solidity (in this case the 0.8.0) in the _Solidity Compiler_ tab.
-Then we load the contracts in the _Deploy & Run Transactions_ tab by connecting to the rpc endpoint given (switch the _Environment_ to _Web3 Provider_ giving the rpc endpoint link) and pasting the setup address in the _Load contract from Address_ field. <br />
+Then we load the contracts in the _Deploy & Run Transactions_ tab by connecting to the rpc endpoint given (switch the _Environment_ to _Web3 Provider_ giving the rpc endpoint link) and pasting the setup address in the _Load contract from Address_ field.
-After this by clicking the _At Address_ button we load the Setup.sol and then by calling the Setup.carmelPool() function (clicking the _caramelPool_ button in the _Deployed Contracts_ section) we can get the CaramelPool.sol address. <br />
+After this by clicking the _At Address_ button we load the Setup.sol and then by calling the Setup.carmelPool() function (clicking the _caramelPool_ button in the _Deployed Contracts_ section) we can get the CaramelPool.sol address.
 After loading CaramelPool.sol contract and calling the _CaramelPool.fundPool(fromAddress)_ function with the ten address found as a parameter we can have a withdram amount in the contract pool equal to the total supply.
 Then by calling the _CaramelPool.withdrawFromPool()_ function and _CaramelPool.becomeCaramelShogun()_ we can become the Shogun so if we call the _Setup.isSolved()_ function we get a true value.

 With **[Web3.py](https://web3py.readthedocs.io/en/stable/)** Python library.
 All we have to do is to know a private key account, the rpc endpoint link, the Setup.sol contract address and the ABI of the two contracts.